thaalesalves/amaranthtrpg/system/character_sheet.md

 Personality, physical, social or mental traits a character may haves.
 Merits cost points, while flaws give you more points.
 Read more in the main article for [merits](/rules/sheet/merits) or [flaws](/rules/sheet/flaws).

 ## Magicka
 **[Magicka](https://en.uesp.net/wiki/Lore:Magic)** is the force that makes the arcane arts possible.
-It is said that Magicka comes to **[Mundus](https://en.uesp.net/wiki/Lore:Mundus)** through **[Magnus](https://en.uesp.net/wiki/Lore:Magnus)**, the Sun, who is also Mundus' architect.
+It is said that Magicka comes to **[Mundus](https://en.uesp.net/wiki/Lore:Mundus)** through **[Magnus](https://en.uesp.net/wiki/Lore:Magnus)**, the Sun, who is also **[Mundus](https://en.uesp.net/wiki/Lore:Mundus)**' architect.
 It is possible to have a maximum of 50 Magicka points, and they're used to make magical actions.
 The character's Magicka pool is determined by the sum of their Willpower and Magic points (and this becomes the maximum limit when recharging Magicka, unless there a permanent increase somehow).
 Magicka is recharged when the character rests.

 ## Stamina
 Stamina is the character's physical energy.
 It is used in blows and physical movements.
 It is determined by the sum of Endurance and Strength points (and this becomes the maximum limit when recharging Stamina, unless there a permanent increase somehow).
 Stamina is recharged when the character rests.